 - Yumi Sakugawa: THE LITTLE BOOK OF LIFE HACKS (St. Martin’s Press)

 - Becky Simpson: I’D RATHER BE SHORT (Plume) and THE ROOMMATE BOOK (Andrews McMeel)

 - Debbie Tung: QUIET GIRL IN A NOISY WORLD and BOOK LOVE (Andrews McMeel)

-- Katie Vaz: MAKE YOURSELF COZY and THE ESCAPE MANUAL FOR INTROVERTS (Andrews McMeel)
+- Katie Vaz: MY LIFE IN PLANTS, MAKE YOURSELF COZY and THE ESCAPE MANUAL FOR INTROVERTS (Andrews McMeel)

 How To Query Laurie Abkemeier:

 Laurie accepts only email queries.
 Send a brief email describing you and your project to Laurie@defliterary.com Please include the word “query” and your book title in the subject line.
 Attachments will not be opened unless requested.
 Submissions do not need to be exclusive, and response time is generally no more than two weeks.
 If you have not received a response within four weeks, please check that the defliterary.com domain name is on your email server whitelist; the response might have been rejected by your server.